Tutorial - Deploy your first application

 Server: ng...

-This tutorial has shown you the basics of deployment.
-For a production environment, it is essential to apply additional security measures:
+:::warning[Going further: security in production ] This tutorial has shown you the basics of deployment.
+For a production environment, it is crucial to apply additional security measures:

-NetworkPoliciesto restrict communications to only the necessary flows between your applications. - Enforce governance policies: Use tools like Kyverno to enforce security rules (e.g., prohibit "root" containers, require resource
+NetworkPoliciesto restrict communications to only the necessary traffic between your applications. - Apply governance policies : Use tools like Kyverno to enforce security rules (e.g., forbid "root" containers, require resource

 Cleanup